 What Makes ISO 9001 Documentation Important

-QSE Academy reminds organisations not to put pressure on employees by adding work hours to come up with documentation.
+QSE Academy reminds organizations not to put pressure on employees by adding work hours to come up with documentation.
 Some companies even tend to shell out excessive amounts of money to maintain a bureaucratic and complicated QMS.

 ISO 9001:2015 Requirements to Prepare

 ISO 9001:2015 establishes the requirements for the procedures and their content in many clauses, but the requirements are not always explicit.
-QSE Academy suggests organisations to outline the procedures that cover all applicable ISO 9001:2015 requirements.
+QSE Academy suggests organizations to outline the procedures that cover all applicable ISO 9001:2015 requirements.